The Super Six

 LSU has cemented its name as one of the premier gymnastics programs in the nation.

-The Tigers have competed in the NCAA Super Six six times in the last decade.
+The Tigers have competed in the NCAA Super Six seven times in the last decade.
 LSU first appeared in the pinnacle of collegiate gymnastics in 2008 and again in 2009.
 The Tigers then made back-to-back appearances in 2013 and 2014.
-With back-to-back appearances in 2016 and 2017, D-D Breaux led the squad to the best finish in school history as the National Runner-Up.
-The Tigers made incredible comebacks in the final rotations of both meets to beat powerhouses Alabama, Florida, UCLA and Georgia in the final standings.
+In three-straight appearances from 2016-18, D-D Breaux led the squad to the best finish in school history as the National Runner-Up and fourth-place finish with the best Super Six score in school history in 2018.